-• The Board of Directors resolved, at its meeting of 30th March 2023, to approve an amendment of the Board of Directors Regulations, with effect from 10th May 2023, for the purpose of increasing the number of members of the Company's Board of Directors from twelve (12) to thirteen (13) members.
-The increase in the number of members of the Board of Directors seeks to achieve a greater number of perspectives and interests represented, with the aim of complying with best practice in good governance in the composition of the Board of Directors, while permitting the representation of other significant shareholders on the Board of Directors.
+The Board of Directors resolved, at its meeting of 19th March 2024, to approve an amendment of the Board of Directors Regulations, with effect from 8th May 2024, for the purpose of increasing the number of members of the Company's Board of Directors from thirteen (13) to fourteen (14) members.
+The increase in the number of members of the Board of Directors seeks to achieve a greater number of perspectives and interests represented, with the aim of complying with best practice in good governance in the composition of the Board of Directors, while permitting a greater presence of women on the Board of Directors and thus continue with the trend the Company has been showing of progressively incorporating a greater presence of women in its governing bodies, in line with corporate governance best practice and the applicable legislation.
 In this regard, article 7 (quantitative composition) of the Board Regulations was amended.
-Furthermore, the occasion of the amendment was used to eliminate a reference in article 6 (qualitative composition) to the fact that the number of independent directors should represent at least one third (1/3) of the total number of directors, as this requirement has become outdated since the Company belongs to Ibex 35 and is now considered to be a large-cap company.